wp-plugins/ipushpull/readme.txt

 ### Example ###

 `[ipushpull_page folder="my_folder_name" page="my_page_name" height="300px"]`

+To try this out without signing up to iPushPull first, use the following demo page that we keep constantly updated:

+`[ipushpull_page folder="DemoExcelUsers" page="BlogSummary" height="325px"]`

 ### Identifiers ###
 If you want to reference your embedded iPushPull pages in your site code or css, the plugin generates unique identifiers for the html elements containing the embedded pages: